CarrotPeeler/CS545-Real-Fake-Image-Detection/README.md

 ```

 ## Getting the Data
 We use a subset of the [Sentry dataset](https://huggingface.co/datasets/InfImagine/FakeImageDataset) for training and testing models.
 All images are compressed as JPGs to reduce size and mimic the format used most commonly for uploading images to websites and the internet.
+The subset we partition contains 240k fake and 240k real images.

 ```bash
 cd CS545-Real-Fake-Image-Detection